BingKui/javascript-zh/README.md

   - [29.1](#standard-library--isnan) Use `Number.isNaN` instead of global `isNaN`.
     eslint: [`no-restricted-globals`](https://eslint.org/docs/rules/no-restricted-globals)

-    > Why?
+    > 为什么?
 The global `isNaN` coerces non-numbers to numbers, returning true for anything that coerces to NaN.
     > If this behavior is desired, make it explicit.

     ```javascript